tsteinholz/SpaceShooter/core/assets/README.md

 #Credits for the Assets Used.
 Please give credit to the respected authors for any assets used or redistributed.
+If you see any incorrect Copyright information below please file an [issue report](https://github.com/tsteinholz/SpaceShooter/issues) and any problems will be resolved as quickly as possible.

 ##Fonts
 | Font | Author / Source | Copyright |